Starting Your Legislative History

 For recent bill histories, information can be found on both on the legislature’s website and Instatrac, a bill tracking service available in the Library.

 Find the Original Bill(s): The library has all of the bills as originally filed in bound volumes called Legislative Documents.
 These volumes are arranged by year and then by bill number.
-The library is is the process of digitizing these documents and making them available online.
+Most of these documents are digitized and available online in the State Library's digital repository.
 It is important to compare the original bill to the bill as passed and note the changes that were made during its path through the legislature.
 Recent bills are also available on the legislature’s website and Instatrac.

 - Finding Additional Information: